FAQ: Belgian DPA’s decision regarding the IAB’s TCF

 Despite some misleading headlines, the TCF itself has not been found illegal.

-WHAT IS THE BELGIAN DPA’S (APD) FINAL RULING?
+WHAT WAS THE BELGIAN DPA’S (APD) RULING?

 - the establishment of a valid legal basis for the processing and dissemination of users’ preferences within the context of the TCF, as well as the prohibition of the use of legitimate interest as a basis for the processing of personal data by organisations participating in the TCF;